Sanidhya1912c/Sanidhya1912c/README.md

 - Kaguya Sama Love Is War is my favorite anime.
 - As a kid, I wanted to be an rich.
-- I love using Linux after switching from Windows.
+- I love using Windows after switching from Windows to linix.

 ## 📫 Contact